LiskArchive/lisk-sdk/elements/lisk-transactions/README.md

 Transactions are the essential part of the blockchain applications created using Lisk SDK.

-The Lisk SDK provides a base transaction from which developers can inherit and extend from, in which the application-specific business logic can be defined according to an abstract interface that is common across all transaction types.
+The Lisk SDK provides a class [BaseTransaction](https://github.com/LiskHQ/lisk-sdk/blob/development/elements/lisk-transactions/src/base_transaction.ts) from which developers can inherit and extend from, to create __custom transaction types__.```
+The application-specific business logic for custom transaction types is defined according to an abstract [interface](#interface) that is common across all transaction types.

-All of the default for Lisk SDK transactions are implementing the abstract interface of base transaction, therefore can be used as a role model for the custom transactions.
-All of them implement a different use-case of the Lisk network, i.e:
+All of the default transaction types of the Lisk SDK transactions implement the abstract interface of the base transaction, and therefore can be used as a role model for custom transactions.
+It's also possible to inherit from one of the default transaction types, in order to extent or modify them.

+The default transaction types each implement a different use-case of the Lisk network, i.e:

 0. Balance transfer (type 0),
 1. Second signature registration (type 1)